Festivals of Kerala

-Kerala is known the world over for its charming backwaters.
+The charming backwaters of Kerala are famous world over.
 And nothing gets as exciting as watching boats skimming over the surface, rowed by sturdy men racing for the win.
-Riding mainly on the team work and sync between each of the rowers, it is enthralling to watch.
+Riding mainly on the teamwork and sync between each of the rowers, it is enthralling to watch.
 The races happen in various locations, but some of the most popular races are the Champakulam Moolam Boat Race (Alappuzha), Nehru Trophy Boat Race (Alleppey), Payippad Jalotsavam (Payippad Lake) and Vallam Kali (Punnamada Lake).
 Celebrated over three months, this is a festival of Kerala we highly recommend you witness.

-Rowers wait with anticipation for the boat race to start : Credit – Avinash Singh
+Rowers wait with anticipation for the boat race to start (Photo Credits – Avinash Singh)

-Onam is a festival originating in Kerala that is celebrated across India, so you can imagine the fanfare in the state that it calls home.
-Also known as the Harvest festival of Kerala, Onam’s 10 day celebration is best experienced in Kochi, where a royal parade kickstarts the celebrations.
-The fanfare is evident throughout Kerala, with colorful floral decorations adorning every home.
+Also known as the Harvest festival of Kerala, Onam is celebrated all across India.
+However, it has originated in Kerala.
+Accordingly, you can imagine the fanfare in the state that it calls home.
+Onam’s 10-day celebration is best experienced in Kochi, where a royal parade kickstarts the celebrations.
+The fanfare is evident throughout Kerala, with colourful floral decorations adorning every home.
 Music, dances and fireworks fill the air on the main auspicious Onam day.
 We highly recommend eating a Sadhya meal; the customary feast, it consists of nearly 20 to 25 vegetarian dishes and a few desserts served on a banana leaf.

 Vishu marks the beginning of the New Year for the Malayalis, the ethnic group of people originating from Kerala.
-This is a festival that is best experienced when at a homestay, as it is mostly at home that the fanfare takes place.
+This is a festival that is best experienced when staying at a homestay.
+You will find that it is mostly at home where the fanfare takes place.
 Take part in a pooja, a religious worship ritual, and enjoy a fulfilling and absolutely delicious Sadhya meal later.

 helping you travel your way